corenova/kos/docs/usage.md

 This documentation provides information on interacting with [Kinetic Reactor](./intro.md#kinetic-reactor) modules utilizing the `kos` CLI utility.

-The `kos` utility provides an **interactive-prompt** interface for *operating* a running instance of the `kos` process.
-You can think of `kos` similarly to `node`, with the key difference being that instead of interacting with the JavaScript runtime, you are interacting with the [KOS runtime](#operating-system).
+The `kos` utility provides an **interactive-prompt** interface for *feeding* a running instance of the `kos` process.
+You can think of `kos` similarly to `node`, with the key difference being that instead of interacting with the JavaScript runtime, you are interacting with the [KOS runtime](#kos-runtime).
 You can also use `kos` *non-interactively* by supplying various arguments during the execution of the CLI utility.
 See [kos --help](#kos-help) for more details.

 ## Getting Started

-The quickest way to get started with **KOS** is to start the `kos` program and begin interacting with it.
+The quickest way to get started with **KOS** is to run the `kos` program and start interacting with it.
 ```
 $ kos
 kos>